Understanding SEM

 What If you don’t know the conversion rate of your website…

-If you don’t know the conversion rate of your website, you should install Google Analytics and set up your Goal.
-You can read my other article “Essential Guide for Beginner’s to be a pro at Google Analytics” to learn more about Google Analytics and Goal Setting.
+If you don’t know the conversion rate of your website, you should install GA4 and set up your Goal.
+You can read my other article “Google Analytics 4 (GA4) Essential Guide” to learn more about Google Analytics and Goal Setting.
 You can put HK$20,000 first and get 909 traffic at CPC HK$22.
 Run the ad for 2-3 months, to find the Conversion Rate to adjust the budget using the above method.

 If you really don’t want to run the campaign to know your conversion Rate, then let’s assume the conversion rate is 1 -3% first and estimate the budget accordingly.

-How to get more conversions…
+1 Million Question: How to get more conversions?

 If you want to increase conversions, there are three ways to go.
 To increase impressions, increase clicks (rate), or increase website conversion rates.

-So, how can I know which of the strategies below is the most effective?
+How can I know which of the strategies below is the most effective?

 1. Increase the number of keywords